 Guide for Authors

-Studies involving intervention in human subjects or animals should have received the approval of the institutional ethics committee.
-A statement to this effect and that an informed consent was obtained from participating human subjects must be included in the manuscript text.
-If the institution has no formal ethics committee, a statement by the authors that the terms of the Helsinki Agreement were adhered to will be necessary.
+Studies involving human subjects or animals should have received the approval of the institutional ethics committee.
+A statement to this effect and that informed consent was obtained from participating human subjects must be included in the manuscript text.

 2. Register yourself for free by clicking on register on the top and create a user profile with a desired username and mandatory details.
 On submission of the information, you will receive an email confirming your registration along with the 'Password'